Quantum complexity and topological phases of matter: Spread Complexity of Quantum States

 The idea behind the Krylov basis for state \eqref{Circs} is to consider states with all the different powers of the circuit Hamiltonian acting on the initial state $\ket{\Psi_0}$, i.e., $\{\ket{\Psi_0},H\ket{\Psi_0},H^2\ket{\Psi_0},...\}$, and apply the Gram–Schmidt orthogonalization procedure, known as the Lanczos algorithm \cite{LanczosVish}, to this set.
-In this new basis $\ket{K_n}$, the circuit Hamiltonian $H$ is generally tri-diagonal and acts as \be H\ket{K_n}=a_n\ket{K_n}+b_n\ket{K_{n-1}}+b_{n+1}\ket{K_{n+1}}, \ee where coefficients $a_n$ and $b_n$, the so-called Lanczos coefficients, can be recursively constructed using the Lanczos algorithm.
-The information about them is also contained in the moments of the return-amplitude (auto-correlator) $S(s)\equiv\langle\Psi(s)|\Psi(0)\rangle$.
+In this new basis $\ket{K_n}$, the circuit Hamiltonian $H$ is generally tri-diagonal and acts as \be H\ket{K_n}=a_n\ket{K_n}+b_n\ket{K_{n-1}}+b_{n+1}\ket{K_{n+1}}, \ee where coefficients $a_n$ and $b_n$ are the so-called Lanczos coefficients.
+The information about them is also contained in the moments of the return-amplitude (auto-correlator) $S(s)\equiv\langle\Psi(s)|\Psi_0\rangle$.